Profit Shifting of Multinational Corporations Worldwide: Results

 \subsection{Profit shifting and tax revenue loss by income groups}

 The analysis presented above compares different methodology approaches and establishes the largest origins and destinations of profits in absolute terms.
-In this section, we focus on the distribution effects of profit shifting, and find that lower-income countries tend to lose more tax revenue relative to their total tax revenue.
+In this section, we focus on the distribution effects of profit shifting, and find that lower-income countries tend to lose more tax revenue relative to their total tax revenue (i.e. total tax revenue collected by government, from across all types of taxes), which is in line with some of the earlier estimates (e.g., \textcite{fuestInternationalDebtShifting2011, crivelliBaseErosionProfit2016}.

 We first focus on profit shifting.
 While countries from all income groups lose similarly relative to their GDP, profit shifting takes place predominantly to high-income countries (Figure \ref{fig:diffs_aggs_income_rev_prof_shift}).
-This is expected, since the majority of tax havens are included in this group.
+This is expected, since the majority of tax havens are included in this group (see, e.g., \textcite{cobhamFinancialSecrecyIndex2015, torslovMissingProfitsNations2023}).
 Although we present results for both the misalignment and the logarithmic model, we argue that the results of the misalignment model might be more accurate for two reasons.
 First, we use all available data in the misalignment model, imputing missing data.
 As previously mentioned, countries often do not report on small countries, but group them together into categories (e.g. ``Other Africa'').
-For example, only South Africa and India report operations on Botswana (three and five MNCs respectively), while the remaining reporting countries group Botswana with other African countries.
+For example, only Germany, Japan and India report operations on Gambia (three, two and two MNCs respectively), while the remaining reporting countries with operations in the country group Gambia with other African countries.
 For the logarithmic model this leads to an underestimation of the losses of lower-income countries.
 For the misalignment model, we estimate the expected employees and revenue of all country pairs, and use this information to correct the amount of profit shifted more accurately (Section \ref{sec:methodology_mis}).
 While this only increases total profit shifted by 30\%, it is key to estimating profit shifting in lower-income countries accurately.
 A second, closely related, reason in favour of the misalignment model is its observation that profits are less aligned with economic activity in lower-income countries (discussed in Section \ref{sec:us_results}).